Lesbian Legacies in Special Collections

 (https://findingaids.lib.msu.edu/repositories/4/resources/6159)

-Here is information on visiting the MSU Libraries, in case you are considering coming to view some of the materials in the collection.
+In case you are considering coming to view some of the materials in the collection:

-These guides to using Special Collections, prepared for the general LGBTQ+ holdings and the archival subset of those holdings within MSU Libraries Special Collections, will give you a sense of how one goes about it:
+These guides to using Special Collections, whether as a casual visitor or as a researcher, will give you a sense of how one goes about it:

-We are gratified to note that two of the general MSU Visiting Scholar grants have already been given for the study of the materials our fund covers.
+We are gratified to note that two of the general MSU Visiting Scholar grants had already been given for the study of the materials our fund now covers.

 Random collection of related archives online